livingcomputermuseum/Darkstar/README.md

 ================

 - Speed throttling is not implemented on Unix platforms.
-- SDL is forced to software-rendering mode on Unix platforms due to an odd bug that has yet to be solved.
+- SDL is forced to software-rendering mode on Unix platformst due to an odd bug that has yet to be solved.
 Performance may suffer as a result.